This information is also provided in other languages

 If you complain about other problems, your provider may not need to wait for the outcome of the Ombudsman’s complaint investigation, before reporting you.

-If you think your provider may have reported you already, you should contact the Department of Immigration and Border Protection (DIBP) immediately to discuss your visa.
-See: http://www.border.gov.au/ for contact details.
+If you think your provider may have reported you already, you should contact the Department of Home Affairs immediately to discuss your visa.
+See: www.homeaffairs.gov.au for contact details.